 “I suppose it’s done that way to provide for lack of Pareto Optimality.”

-“…Optimality.
-Although the processor has been loaded with thousands of scenarios, it is quite possible that there is no single, optimal, ultimate, best solution.
+“Pareto optimality.
+Although the processor has been loaded with tens of thousands of scenarios, it is possible that there is no single, optimal, ultimate, perfect solution.
 The top three solutions, ranked by projected risk and projected return, are suggested as ‘good’, ‘better’, and ‘best’.”

 Hab bore a look of confusion so Buckminster continued.

 “…For example, let’s say that a ‘good’ solution might be to shock-and-awe one or two civilian population centers with a 1 megaton airburst.
 There might be drawbacks to that such as what is the likelihood that the enemy will retaliate four-for-one.
 Maybe the ‘better’ solution might be to target a handful of enemy industrial centers with ten megaton nuclear assets.
 This might dampen their military resolve but may harden them, politically.
 Perhaps The ‘best’ solution might be to launch a full scale, pre-emptive attack, and knock them out completely.”

 “When the parameters are entered, the SAM computer runs tens of thousands of simulations called Monte Carlo experiments by tweaking the parameters and plotting the risk return vector trade-offs of each.
 It then ranks the solutions by units of return per unit of risk.
 The ‘good’ solution, in the crude example I gave, is very sub-optimal in that there is a percentage risk that our enemy may respond with a full-scale retaliation that incapacitates our government.
 The return per unit of risk for that option would be very low.
 On the other hand, the ‘best’ solution, a full-scale, pre-emptive attack, would be very low in terms of risk.”

 “Very low risk?
 How could a full-scale attack be considered very low risk?
 Wouldn’t that mean the end of the world?”